FlotterCodername/superelixier-updater/README.md

 if it's missing.
 Most users don't need to change anything here, as modest amounts of API calls can be done without authentication.

+For AppVeyor, an authentication token is practically required.
+AppVeyor is not meant to be a public file hoster.
+Dev teams may still find the AppVeyor functionality useful, though.

 ## Features

 - No unnecessary downloads: Checks the installed app for update and only downloads releases if there is a new one.
 Let's